Impact of Chronic Conditions on Mobility

 • Reduced physical endurance and difficulty performing daily tasks.

-• Management: Lifestyle changes, medications, and cardiac rehabilitation to improve heart function and physical capacity.
+Heart failure is managed with lifestyle changes, medications, and cardiac rehabilitation to improve heart function and physical capacity.

 Hypertension

 Chronic high blood pressure strains the heart and damages blood vessels, affecting circulation.
+Reduced endurance and stamina can limit mobility.
+Increased risk of complications such as stroke or PAD, which further impair mobility.

-• Management: Blood pressure control through diet, exercise, and medications.
+Hypertension is managed with blood pressure control through diet, exercise, and medications.

 Peripheral Artery Disease (PAD)

 Narrowed or blocked arteries in the legs reduce blood flow to muscles during activity.
+This can lead to mobility challenges including:

 • Leg pain or cramping (claudication) during walking or climbing stairs.